 About the Bloggers:

 Mindy R: Mindy Rhiger has been in Mackin’s Collection Development department for five years.
 After completing her MLS in 2001, she worked as a Young Adult Librarian in a Chicago-area public library for a few years before moving to Minnesota, where she found herself on the business side of the library field for the first time.
-She spent three years at another book company before coming to Mackin.
+She spent three years at another book company before coming to Mackin in 2009.

-Mindy mostly reads realistic teen fiction with occasional forays into science fiction, but she also spends a lot of time reading (and re-reading) picture books with her six-year-old daughter.
-She enjoys reading about parenting, women’s health, and disabilities so much that she volunteers as a book reviewer on these topics for Library Journal and written about books for other publications as well.
+Mindy mostly reads realistic teen fiction, but she also spends a lot of time reading (and re-reading) picture books with her seven-year-old daughter.
+She has reviewed for Library Journal and written about books for other publications as well.
 Her current favorite book is Extremely Loud and Incredibly Close by Jonathan Safran Foer, but her answer might be different next time you ask.

 Ryan H: Ryan Haindfield has been with Mackin since October 2011.
 He has an undergraduate degree in Child Development from Iowa State University (Go Cyclones!) and received his MLIS in 2010.
 Previously, he worked as a teaching assistant in the Saint Paul Public School system, where he managed a school library and worked with students in the classroom.
 He has held many other jobs in his life, including social worker, youth counselor, and stay-at-home dad (this position had two very demanding bosses, his boys, Connor and Lucas).